 Acute hypotension beyond the initial period of sedation and paralytic effect post-intubation needs immediate bedside intervention in status asthmaticus patients.
 The first and most time-sensitive pathology to be ruled out is tension pneumothorax.
-If bedside clinical examination, ultrasound or chest x-ray support so, it needs to be managed immediately with tube thoracostomy.
+If bedside clinical examination, ultrasound, or chest x-ray support so, it needs to be managed immediately with tube thoracostomy.
 Apart from sedation and hypovolemia as other potential causes, a common etiology of hypotension in mechanically ventilated asthma patients is dynamic hyperinflation causing air trapping and auto-PEEP generation.
-It can be detected by observing flow pattern in ventilator graphics and inability to return airflow to baseline.
+It can be detected by observing flow patterns in ventilator graphics and the inability to return airflow to baseline.
 It is confirmed by measuring total PEEP with expiratory breath hold and then managed by increasing exhalation time, either by reducing the tidal volume or respiratory rate.
 Sometimes deeper sedation or paralysis may also be necessary.

-Ventilator applied PEEP should be kept in moderation in status asthmaticus patients because of the risk of barotrauma and hypotension as well.
+Ventilator applied PEEP should be kept in moderation in status asthmaticus patients because of the risk of barotrauma and hypotension, as well.

-In patients without raised intracranial pressure or severely depressed myocardial function, purposeful hypoventilation and permissive hypercapnia is, therefore, an often practiced strategy for above reasons.
+In patients without raised intracranial pressure or severely depressed myocardial function, purposeful hypoventilation and permissive hypercapnia is, therefore, an often practiced strategy for the above reasons.
 More importance is paid to a ph target than a target PCO2, and ph greater than 7.25 is generally well tolerated.

-High peak pressure with stable plateau pressure on the ventilator should also prompt effort at clearance of airway and endotracheal tube from secretion as it tends to be thick and tenacious in this subgroup of patients.
+High peak pressure with stable plateau pressure on the ventilator should also prompt effort at the clearance of airway and endotracheal tube from secretion as it tends to be thick and tenacious in this subgroup of patients.
 Larger lumen endotracheal tube (7.5 or 8 Fr) is preferred due to higher airway resistance and the need for airway clearance.

 Apart from complications related to neuromuscular blockade and those that are outcome of the pathophysiology of asthma itself, other commonly reported complications are electrolyte abnormalities, hypotension, and dysrhythmias.

-Severe hypotension and respiratory acidosis in refractory cases have resulted in myocardial infarction, hypoxic and anoxic encephalopathy and death.
+Severe hypotension and respiratory acidosis in refractory cases have resulted in myocardial infarction, hypoxic and anoxic encephalopathy, and death.